A global problem

 There are valid reasons to refuse receiving a vaccine.
 Remember when you were afraid of needles as a kid?
 There are people who still haven’t outgrown that fear.
 Asking someone to be stabbed in their arm to induce a liquid that they aren’t at all familiar with can be a tall order.

-There’s also the timeless issue of fake news around social media.
+There’s also the timeless issue of fake news spreading around social media.
 As much as you would hate to admit it, you have been a victim of this at some point.
 It’s very easy for someone to make a claim that’s posted publicly and all it takes is for one person to believe it until a domino effect happens.
-Remember when people thought was the answer to COVID-19?
+Remember when people thought horse medicine was the answer to COVID-19?

 Being told that you’re wrong can be frustrating and embarrassing.
 After all, everyone likes to think that their opinions are valid and well-informed.
 If you are discussing a controversial topic with someone who has a different point of view, it is important to listen to their arguments and consider the evidence they present.
 Otherwise, you risk coming across as close-minded and arrogant.